Blog

 TL;DR: How to Reduce Side Effects of Finasteride

-• In general, the risk of side effects from finasteride is low.
+• In general, the risk of side effects from oral finasteride is low.
 Research shows the vast majority of men who use finasteride over the long term benefit from a successful hair loss treatment with few or no undesired results.

 • Low sex drive, erectile dysfunction, and ejaculation issues are a few of the known finasteride sexual side effects.

-try finasteride
+Try finasteride

 Keep your hairline where it is

-Finasteride works by inhibiting an enzyme called 5-alpha-reductase, which converts part of your body’s testosterone into dihydrotestosterone, or DHT — the primary culprit behind male pattern baldness.
+Finasteride works by inhibiting an enzyme called 5-alpha-reductase, which converts part of your body’s testosterone into dihydrotestosterone, or DHT, the primary culprit behind male pattern baldness.

-This reduction in DHT levels protects your hair follicles from miniaturization, preventing male pattern baldness from becoming worse while stimulating re-growth in some patients.
+Reducing DHT levels protects your hair follicles from miniaturization, preventing male pattern baldness from becoming worse while stimulating re-growth in some patients.

 How to Reduce Side Effects From Finasteride